What is Foundation Training?

 In order to practise unsupervised as a doctor in the UK, you will need to complete one year of Foundation Training.
 Upon successful completion of Foundation Year 1 doctors can apply to fully register with the General Medical Council.
 Completion of the full two-year programme is required to progress to Specialty training in the NHS.

-Academic Foundation doctors have dedicated time set aside for academic activities.
+Specialised Foundation Programme doctors have dedicated time set aside for academic activities.
 The vast majority of academic placements (over 80%) are in research but there are also opportunities in medical education or management and leadership.

-So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, an Academic Foundation Programme will give you first-hand experience of this environment.
+So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, a SPF will give you first-hand experience of this environment.

 You’ll need excellent clinical skills, a strong record of academic achievement and ideally some published research or teaching experience.